Tuchdov/archscript/README.md

 # archscript
-A summer project to make a script to install arch linux inspired by https://github.com/ChrisTitusTech/ArchTitus
+A summer project to make a script to install arch linux.
+Inspired by https://github.com/ChrisTitusTech/ArchTitus

 Download the Arch iso file: https://archlinux.org/download/ <br>
 Boot and then write: